 - 12 Glace Cherries, Rinsed and Dried

-- Not including the raspberry jam, add all the other ingredients for the cup cakes (except the raspberry jam) and beat or whisk together until the mixture is light and creamy
+- Not including the raspberry jam, add all the other ingredients for the cup cakes into the bowl with the butter and beat or whisk together until the mixture is light and creamy.

-- Spoon the mixture into a 12 hole muffin tray lined with either muffin cases or cup cake cases.
-Ensure this mixture is divided equally between the cases.
+- Spoon the mixture into the lined muffin tray trying to ensure the mixture is divided equally between the cases.

-- Use your fingertip or the back of a tea spoon ensure that the mixture is level
+- Use your fingertip or the back of a tea spoon ensure that the mixture is as level as possible

-- Bake in a preheated oven at 190oC/375oF/gas mark 5 for 15 to 20 minutes.
+- Bake in the preheated oven for 15 to 20 minutes.
 They should appear golden brown and firm to the touch.
 If a skewer is inserted into the cake then it should come out clean.
 If after this time they require longer, check at 2 minute intervals until ready.

 - Using the handle of a teaspoon, remove the centre from the cup cakes.
 This should not be too deep at approximately 2/3 of the way down.
 The hole should be as wide as the base of the tea spoon.
 You may find that this gets slightly larger when removing the centre

-- Stir the jam until it is runny.
+- In a small bowl stir the jam until it is runny.
 Now carefully spoon the jam into the holes in the cup cakes until the jam sits just below the surface of the hole.
 This can be tricky and takes practice and it is not the end of the world if you get any on the top of the cup cake

 - Wash and dry the cherries and then add a cherry to the centre of each of the cakes and leave them to set.